zhenye234/FlashSpeech/README.md

   - In `models/tts/naturalspeech2/flashspeech_trainer_stage2.py`, set the initial weights obtained from Stage 1 training.

 - **Stage 3 Development**:
-  - The code for Stage 3 is not yet written.
+  - The code for Stage 3 is not yet released.
 However, you can refer to Stage 1's consistency training to implement it.

 ## TODO
 Further organize the project structure and complete the remaining code.